decaporg/decap-cms/website/content/docs/collection-types.md

 Unlike file collections, folder collections have the option to allow editors to create new items in the collection.
 This is set by the boolean `create` field.

 **Note:** Folder collections must have at least one field with the name `title` for creating new entry slugs.
 That field should use the default `string` widget.
 The `label` for the field can be any string value.
-See the [collections](https://www.netlifycms.org/docs/configuration-options/#collections) section for details on how collections and fields are configured.
+See the [Collections reference doc](https://www.netlifycms.org/docs/configuration-options/#collections) for details on how collections and fields are configured.

 Example: